hdShang/arxiv-daily/docs/cs-CV/2025-10-15/papers/251013232v1-what-not-to-detect-negation-aware-vlms-via-structured-reasoning-and-.md

 ---
 layout: default
-title: What "Not" to Detect: Negation-Aware VLMs via Structured Reasoning and Token Merging
+title: "What \"Not\" to Detect: Negation-Aware VLMs via Structured Reasoning and Token Merging"
 ---

 # What "Not" to Detect: Negation-Aware VLMs via Structured Reasoning and Token Merging